Cashed up and on a roll: Japan Inc on record M&A spree

 But Rothschild Japan's Finck says the Softbank acquisition highlights a growing willingness among Japanese executives to consider large, so-called transformational deals in addition to smaller, bolt-on transactions.

-Among deals announced over the past few months, advertising giant Dentsu Incsaid it would pay $5 billion for British media buyer Aegis, while trading house Toyota Tsusho has bid for French distribution firm CFAO in a two-step acquisition that could reach $3 billion.
+Among deals announced over the past few months, advertising giant Dentsu Inc (4324.T) said it would pay $5 billion for British media buyer Aegis AEGS.L, while trading house Toyota Tsusho (8015.T) has bid for French distribution firm CFAO CFAO.PA in a two-step acquisition that could reach $3 billion.

 Japanese firms have announced 14 outbound acquisitions worth at least $2 billion each since 2011, up from 5 over the previous two years.
 A total of 10 multi-billion dollar deals were signed in 2008 when Japanese firms took advantage of the financial crisis to pick up assets on the cheap.